TopOTheHourBot/TopOTheHourBot/README.md

 ![](./.github/assets/example.png)

-The bot reads each incoming chat message searching for two items: an emote (DANKIES, PogO, or TomatoTime), and a score (a fraction whose denominator is 10, written vaguely like "X/10", where "X" can be any number).

-If a high density of emotes and scores can be found within a certain timespan, TopOTheHourBot will send a notification to the channel, telling the average score.
+The bot reads each incoming chat message searching for "scores" - a fraction whose denominator is 10, written vaguely like "X/10", where "X" is any number.
+If a high density of scores can be found within a certain timespan, TopOTheHourBot will send a notification to the channel, telling the average score.

-## Further Details

-Internally, the emotes and score are referred to as the "key" and "value", respectively - these terms will be used throughout the remainder of this section.

-When the bot is online, it spends most of its time searching for a message that contains a value alone.
-When a value is first discovered, a background task is executed - known as the "aggregator".

-The aggregator does a few things.
-When active, it waits for messages to be placed onto a queue, calculating the average value as more values arrive.
-During this process, it simultaneously counts the number of keys that can be found within the subset of messages that also contain a value.
-If a certain number of keys and values were counted by the aggregator, the channel will be notified of the average value.

-When the aggregator is waiting for values to arrive, it is dependent on a timer that refreshes with every new arrival.
-This timer is set to about 9 seconds - meaning, chatters must be submitting their scores within 9 seconds of each other before the aggregator finishes waiting, and attempts to post a notification.

-The notification is, again, only sent if a certain number of keys and values were found - known as the key and value "density".
-The densities have changed a lot with time, since they have to be tuned for the behavior and popularity of the chat.
-As of the latest bot update, the key and value densities are 3 and 20, respectively (i.e., there must be at least 20 messages that contained a score, and within those 20 messages, there must have been at least 3 that also contained either DANKIES, PogO, or TomatoTime).

 ## FAQ